-We often speak of the four marks of the Church: one, holy, catholic and apostolic.
-Yet during our apologetic endeavors, it would be a missed opportunity to not bring the argument to a climax by unveiling the Eucharist as the mark of Christ’s Church par excellence.
+We often speak of the four marks of the Church: one, holy, catholic, and apostolic.
+Yet during our apologetical endeavors, it would be a missed opportunity not to bring the argument to a climax by unveiling the Eucharist as the mark of Christ’s Church par excellence.
 The Eucharist is the ultimate mark of Christ’s Church, for the Eucharist not only is a visible sign of each mark, but has the power to maintain the essence of what each mark of the Church represents.

 St. Cyril of Alexandria understood the Eucharist’s ability to unite us with Christ.
 He said, “As two pieces of wax fused together make one, so he who receives Holy Communion is so united with Christ that Christ is in him and he is in Christ.”

 The Eucharist is, therefore, the sign and cause of unity because the Eucharist is Christ.
 It was instituted by Christ as a means of drawing us to himself.
 The Eucharist expresses our unity and also brings it about when we receive him worthily.
 The fact that we share the same body and blood makes us sisters and brothers in Christ.
 Even at the natural level we realize that sharing the same blood forms a family bond.
-Those who are too ill to participate in the eucharistic celebration are often brought the Eucharist both as a sign of unity and to provide them with spiritual food.
-Blessed Theophane Venard wrote of the Eucharist: “When the body is deprived of food it languishes and dies; and it is the same with the soul, without the Bread that sustains life.”
+Those who are too ill to participate in the Eucharistic celebration are often brought the Eucharist both as a sign of unity and to provide them with spiritual food.
+Blessed Theophane Venard wrote of the Eucharist, “When the body is deprived of food it languishes and dies; and it is the same with the soul, without the Bread that sustains life.”

-By receiving this spiritual nourishment we, Christ’s body, are equipped to give of ourselves to each other and to him in a more perfect way.
+By receiving this spiritual nourishment, we, Christ’s body, are equipped to give of ourselves to each other and to him in a more perfect way.
 The visible structure of the Church maintains the succession of priests who can offer the sacrifice of the Mass and consecrate bread and wine into Christ’s body and blood.
 “Just as the Church ‘makes the Eucharist’ so the Eucharist builds up the Church” (Dominicae Cenae 4).

 The Eucharist also unites heaven and earth.
 Many who have lost a loved one may experience closeness to that person after receiving Communion or while in adoration of the Blessed Sacrament.
-These feelings may be a result of a deep theological awareness that those who died in grace are alive in Christ; thus our nearness to Christ in the Eucharist brings us nearer to them as well.
+These feelings may be a result of a deep theological awareness that those who died in grace are alive in Christ; thus, our nearness to Christ in the Eucharist brings us nearer to them as well.

 Another way of seeing this fusion of heaven and earth is to realize that when Christ instituted the Eucharist at the Last Supper, its sacrificial dimension was revealed.
 Throughout history, Christ offers himself for the salvation of all mankind—but why?
 So we can live with him eternally.
-As one family we, who share the same divine body and blood, will share in the heavenly banquet together—perfected in love and united in that love.
+As one family, we, who share the same divine body and blood, will share in the heavenly banquet together—perfected in love and united in that love.

-Augustine said of the Eucharist: “O sacrament of love!
+Augustine said of the Eucharist, “O sacrament of love!
 O sign of unity!
 O bond of charity!
 He who would have life finds here indeed a life to live and a life to live by.”

 Such thoughts help us to understand St. Teresa of Avila’s words that “Christ has no body on earth but yours, no hands but yours, no feet but yours.
 Yours are the eyes through which Christ’s compassion for the world is to look out, yours are the feet with which he is to go about doing good, and yours are the hands with which he is to bless us now.”

 Third, the Church is catholic through the Eucharist.
 Christ’s presence in the Church makes it catholic, or universal.
 He is wherever the Church is, and wherever the Church is, there is the Eucharist.

-By participating in the eucharistic celebration, we are reminded that the loving sacrifice that he made for us he also made for everyone.
+By participating in the Eucharistic celebration, we are reminded that the loving sacrifice that he made for us, he also made for everyone.
 All activities of the Church to spread the kingdom of God are linked with the Eucharist and are directed back to it.
 St. Peter Chrysologus said, “The Eucharist is the link that binds the Christian family together.
 Take away the Eucharist and you have no brotherliness left.”

 The Church is governed by spiritual fathers representing God.
 Throughout the Old Testament, genealogies had great importance because they identified individuals as part of a succession of people who shared the same blood and, thus, were part of the same family.
-Christ continued this linkage by appointing apostles to succeed him, and he gave us the Eucharist so we could all share in the same blood that our brothers and sister in faith also shared.
+Christ continued this linkage by appointing apostles to succeed him, and he gave us the Eucharist so we could all share in the same blood that our brothers and sisters in faith also shared.

 So you see how Christ’s body and blood factor into each mark of the Church.
 The Eucharist both symbolizes the oneness of Christ’s Church and causes and sustains it.
 Christ is God, who alone is perfectly holy.
 Christ is present within the Church for which he dies, making it holy.
 The Church has been entrusted with the Eucharist, and therefore it has the means to make men holy by partaking in Christ.
 Christ’s Church is universal because he died for each and every one of us wherever we are, whoever we are, and whenever we lived.

-St. John de Brebeuf, a Jesuit who was martyred bringing the Catholic faith to the natives of North America, contemplated the mystery of the Eucharist’s universality, saying:
+St. John de Brebeuf, a Jesuit who was martyred bringing the Catholic faith to the natives of North America, contemplated the mystery of the Eucharist’s universality, saying,

 The only external sign of our holy religion that we have is the Blessed Sacrament of the altar. . . .
-It seems, moreover, that God supplies what we lack and rewards us with grace for having transported the Holy Sacrament beyond so many seas and having found an abode for it in these poor cabins.
+It seems, moreover, that God supplies what we lack and rewards us with grace for having transported the holy sacrament beyond so many seas and having found an abode for it in these poor cabins.